dmannan/graphSpec/specDefn.md

 ### USER DEFINED ATTRIBUTES:
 Other options that the user can define.
+Please err on the side of well defined attributes.